-Regardless of the control sample used, all logit regressions in Table 5 show that merger likelihood increases in the two firms' regulatory similarity.
-The estimates in Column (1) imply that increasing the regulatory similarity between two public firms by one standard deviation is related to a 24.19% increase in the probability that the firms merge.
-This finding supports the conjecture that regulatory synergies are more likely to emerge in M&A deals where there is substantial regulatory overlap between the acquirer and target firm.
-Notably, while the regulatory intensity encumbering public acquirers does not affect whether they target another publicly traded firm on average (see Columns (7) and (8) in Table 4), the tests in Table 5 indicate that the regulatory similarity between two public firms is crucial in determining whether they merge.
+Regardless of the control sample used, all logit regressions in Table 4 show that merger likelihood increases in the two firms' regulatory similarity.
+The estimates in Column (1) imply that increasing the regulatory similarity between two public firms by one standard deviation is related to a 24.2% increase in the probability that the firms merge.
+This finding supports the conjecture that regulatory synergies are more likely to emerge in deals where there is substantial regulatory overlap between the acquirer and target firm.
+Notably, while the regulatory intensity encumbering public acquirers does not affect whether they target another publicly traded firm on average (according to Columns (7) and (8) in Table 3), the tests in Table 4 indicate that the regulatory similarity between two public firms is crucial in determining whether they merge.